 It can virtually mimic any type of natural material, so if you have a specific style or color palette in mind, there’s probably a vinyl tile equivalent of that!

-Vinyl is favored because of its low cost and easy installation, so if you’re DIY-ing your mudroom, this is the easiest option to install.
+Vinyl is favored because of its low cost and easy installation, so if you’re DIY-ing your flooring, this is the easiest option to install.

-You can even just install on existing flooring, only needing glue for installation.
-It can cost anywhere between $3 to $10 depending on the type of vinyl flooring you choose.
+You can even just install it on existing flooring; you only need glue for installation.
+It can cost anywhere between $3 to $10, depending on the type of vinyl flooring you choose.

 Vinyl Sheets

-Vinyl sheets are similar to vinyl tiles, but instead of coming in planks or square tiles, this comes in a roll and is usually purchased per yard or foot, and is usually cheaper than vinyl tiles.
+Vinyl sheets are similar to vinyl tiles, but instead of coming in planks or square tiles, they come in a roll, are usually purchased per yard or foot, and are usually cheaper than vinyl tiles.

 Similar to vinyl tiles, this is a waterproof material and comes in virtually any type of style or finish.
-The only downside of vinyl sheets is that it is softer compared to vinyl tiles, so if you’re expecting to place heavy furniture pieces and equipment, it will get dented more easily.
+The only downside of vinyl sheets is that they are softer compared to vinyl tiles, so if you’re expecting to place heavy furniture pieces and equipment, they will get dented more easily.

 One advantage, however, is that you can install it up to curve up into the baseboard, similar to how they install vinyl in hospitals.
 This minimizes the corners/edges in the area and makes it easier to clean every nook and cranny of the walls.